Middleton is Bucks' closer, proves it down stretch to even Finals vs. Suns

 Then there was Middleton.

-He finished with 40, scoring 14 in the fourth quarter, running a pick-and-roll with Antetokounmpo the Suns couldn’t stop.
+He finished with 40, scoring 10 straight points in the final 2:07 of the game, often by running a pick-and-roll with Antetokounmpo the Suns couldn’t stop.
 The Bucks don’t always win pretty — 40.2% shooting overall, 24.1% on 3-pointers — but they find a way.
 Champions need to be gritty, and Wednesday night Milwaukee was just that.

 “It’s a grind.
 A lot of playoff games, late in the fourth quarter, it’s a grind,” Middleton said.
 “You just have to find a way to get loose balls, make plays, but that’s all I can say about it — it’s a grind.”